 When an employee is promoted from the classification of sergeant to lieutenant, the employee shall be placed in the lieutenant's salary step which provides a minimum salary increase of five percent (5%) above the employee's then existing salary step, effective upon the date of such promotion.
 If a salary increase of five percent (5%) would result in a base wage greater than the top step of the lieutenant's salary scale, then the employee shall receive a five percent (5%) salary increase; provided, the employee's base wage shall be frozen until such time as the lieutenants' salary scale meets or exceeds the employee's base wage, at which time the employee shall be placed on the new lieutenants' salary scale at the step closest to but not less than the employee's existing base wage.
 Once promoted, the promoted employee shall have a new anniversary date, the date of promotion, and shall receive step advancement as set forth in this agreement.
 Each employee newly promoted into a bargaining unit position shall be subject to a probationary period as established by the Sheriff's Civil Service Commission.
-During an employee's promotional probationary period, she/he may be demoted at will and such demotion shall not be subject to the grievance procedure.
+During an employee's promotional probationary period, they may be demoted at will and such demotion shall not be subject to the grievance procedure.
 Any individual newly hired into a bargaining unit position shall be subject to a one-year initial probationary period; during that individual's probationary period, an employee may be discharged at will and such discharge shall not be subject to the grievance procedure.
+Any loss of time during the probationary period as set forth in the Civil Service Rules shall serve to extend the probationary period for a like amount of time.